 Engineering Technology students are strongly encouraged to gain practical experience through participation in internship opportunities.
 However, internships may only substitute for one technical elective with prior approval from the department chair and only if taken for a grade (IDS 3949, Professional Internship or EGN 3941, Engineering Professional Internship).
 For more information, contact the FAU Career Center at 561-297-3533 or visit www.fau.edu/cdc.

-Surveying and Mapping Certificate The program offers undergraduates a certificate in Surveying and Mapping.
+Surveying and Mapping Certificate The Department of Civil, Environmental & Geomatics Engineering offers undergraduates a certificate in Surveying and Mapping.
 Students are entitled to the certificate by completing a minimum of 12 credits of coursework with a grade of "C" or better.
 Selected courses must be checked for the proper prerequisites.
 The certificate is open to both degree-seeking and non-degree-seeking students.